abitofhelp/servicelib/auth/docs/Auth_Design_Document.md

 ## 7. Conclusion

-This design document outlines a comprehensive approach to implementing authentication and authorization in the Family Service using JWT tokens.
+This design document outlines a comprehensive approach to implementing authentication and authorization in the Application using JWT tokens.
 The solution ensures that all requests have a valid access token and that users are authorized to access specific endpoints based on their roles.

 The implementation will leverage the existing auth-related code in the repository and follow the architectural patterns established in the project.
 The solution is designed to be secure, performant, and maintainable.